Art on the Common, Harpenden: 18th 19th September for an exciting outdoor art experience.

 Who am I?
 A lifetime of engineering, languages and art, alongside natural and built environments all inspire and inform my practice.
 I love that information and physical objects can be put together in so many ways and at the same time experienced so differently by individuals.
 Armed principally with pens and found materials, today I draw, write and build to explore the world around us.
 Sometimes I start with a specific idea, sometimes the journey dictates the outcome.
 Always, always, the journey is important and the outcome underpinned by research even as I assemble the final piece.
 Do come and see me, come and look at these snapshots that capture a moment, perhaps the essence of something, a pattern, memory, a place, a slice of history.
 I look forward to meeting you.

-Working at the intersection of art and technology I'm always pushing materials and composition for STEAM powered outcomes.
-Can tapestries be woven from old newspapers or corrugated card?
+Working at the intersection of art and technology I'm always pushing materials and composition.
+Can tapestries be woven from old newspapers, corrugated card or tie-wraps?
 What happens when you reassemble an image in a different way?
 What's the best use for watch/clock parts, keys, nails and all those things in our shed?
+What are the stories can we reveal with a box of ballet shoes or old glasses?
 Where can 3D printed forms be part of my landscape of assemblages?
+What stories do they all tell?

 Facebook page: HillaryTaylorStudio29